 If you want to see and hike some of the Japanese Alps, you can take a bus from Takayama Bus Station up to Norikura Bus Terminal (2700 meters above sea level).
 This is near the summit of Mount Norikuradake, a 3028-meter high volcano located east of Takayama.
 Here you can go for walks further into the mountains.
 This hike is especially popular during autumn (mid-September till October) as this is the first part of Japan to get autumn colors.
 It is also popular for skiing during winter.
 Or you can take The Shin-Hotaka Ropeway that gives you a spectacular view of the northern part of the Japanese Alps, where you can also take onsen/ hot spring.

-⇒ Read more: Things To Do In Takayama
+⇒ Read more: What To See And Do In Takayama

 Where To Stay In Takayama